earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/setup-r-rstudio/2016-12-08-setup-03-packages.md

-In our case, the `knitr` and `rmarkdown` packages load buttons and options within the `Rstudio` enviornment that we can use.
+In our case, the `knitr` and `rmarkdown` packages load buttons and options within the `Rstudio` environment that we can use.
 Thus we won't have to call these two packages in our code in this lesson.
 However, when we use `ggplot2` to plot, we will have to call it.
-We will see how this works in the next set of lessons.
+We will see how calling a package works in a later set of lessons.